6 Best Areas to Stay in Florence, Italy

 Here’s a quick overview of the best areas to stay in Florence with hotel recommendations for each area.

-AreaRecommended Hotels
+AreaRecommended Hotel

 Piazza della Signoria or Duomo (first-time visitors, sightseeing)Relais Tosinghi

-Santa Maria Novella (family friendly, budget friendly)Hotel Croce di Malta
+Santa Maria Novella (family-friendly, budget-friendly)Hotel Croce Di Malta

 San Lorenzo and San Marco (museums, budget friendly)Arte’ Boutique Hotel